 sudo iptables -N sshguard sudo iptables -I INPUT -j sshguard sudo ip6tables -N sshguard sudo ip6tables -I INPUT -j sshguard

-Basically, this just sends everything through the sshguard rules before allowing or denying any IP addresses.
+Basically, this just sends everything through the sshguard rules to ensure offending IPs are blocked.